 Michael Dameski (Upper):

 This solo dancer, from Australia, was the star of the night it seems.
-The judges were absolutely amazed with almost aspects of his performance.
+The judges were absolutely amazed with most aspects of his performance.
 Lopez was astounded by the beautiful but precarious nature of his dance, keeping people enthralled.
 Derek was impressed with the more technical aspects, like his technique and strength.
 The judges’ scores definitely reflect their approval with their scores.
 Both Lopez and Hough gave 94.0, while Ne-Yo gave a 90.0.
 This leaves their overall score at a 92.7.

 Lock N LOL Crew (Junior Team):